GridGain-Demos/spring-data-training/README.md

 ## 4. Change Spring Boot Settings to Start Ignite Client Node

-  1. Update the `IgniteConfig` by adding an `IgniteConfigurer` that requires Spring Boot to start an Ignite client node:
+  1. Update the `IgniteConfig` by adding an `IgniteConfigurer` that tells Spring Boot to start an Ignite **client** node instead of a server node:

       ```java
        @Bean